 You outgrow people, habits, and spaces that once felt like home.

-Because sometimes, becoming more whole means walking away from what no longer fits.
+Growth is powerful—but it’s also messy.
+It comes with grief, because becoming more whole often means walking away from what no longer fits.

 💡 What Emotional Growth Really Means